 - The book drop will be emptied daily by essential MIT staff who remain on campus.

-- Library staff are currently processing items returned during the closure and will complete past returns as soon as possible.
-Current and future returns will be quarantined for four days before being removed from your account.
+- Returns will be quarantined for four days before being removed from your account.

 - Overdue fines for books and other library materials have been suspended and will not be charged to you, including for materials on loan from other libraries.